Configuration¶

 max_relative_deviation: 0.2

-enabled: false # When true, food-group incentives are applied to the objective
+enabled: false # When true, food-level incentives are applied to the objective

 sources: []